ENACRobotique/Robots/static/communication/Xbee_API/shared/README.txt

+License :
+    TODO
+    Written by quentin VEY on the 2014/01/29

+Presentation :
-Library to use the XBEE API mode 2.
-Does not implement all the possibilities of zigbee protocol.
+    Library created to help the use of XBEE API mode 2.
+Every define is done, but this library does not implement all the possibile action in zigbee protocol.

+Technical details :
+    Refer to digi's official documentation for details.

+Requirements :
+    Requires UART_framing library to be build and linked (refer to this latter for details).
+    Requires that Timeout library is also correctly build and linked.

     Requires to define the following symbols :
 	    ARCH_XXX  (currently supported : 328P_ARDUINO & X86_LINUX)
-	ARCH_BIG_ENDIAN or ARCH_LITTLE_ENDIAN
+	    ARCH_BIG_ENDIAN xor ARCH_LITTLE_ENDIAN

-Requires compilation of the UART_framing library

-Requires a visibility on timeout.h (like in static/core/arduino/libraries/Timeout/)
+    Requires a visibility on a "node_cfg.h" file defining :

+        #define XBEE_RST_PIN                    // for arduino only
+        #define XBEE_UART_PATH "/dev/ttyXXXX"   // for linux only

+    Requires other libraries to be located at the same place as in the ENAC robotic club git repository.

+Usage :
+    refer to .c file for details.